eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 "Back in `do_IRQ()`, the function cleans up and returns to the initial entry point, which then jumps to `ret_from_intr()`" {% cite lkd -l 125 %}.

 `ret_from_intr()` is written in assembly. `ret_from_intr()` checks whether there is a reschedule pending.
-If a reschedule is pending and the kernel is returning to user-space, `schedule()` is called.
-If the kernel is returning to kernel-space, `schedule()` is only called if the `preempt_count` is 0.
+If a reschedule is pending and the kernel is returning to user space, `schedule()` is called.
+If the kernel is returning to kernel space, `schedule()` is only called if the `preempt_count` is 0.
 After `schedule()` returns, the initial registers are restored and the kernel resumes where it was interrupted {% cite lkd -l 125 %}.

 ## Top halves and Bottom halves

 Interrupt handlers are constrained:

-- They must run quickly to avoid stalling interrupted code
+- They must run quickly to avoid stalling interrupted code.
-- They must run quickly to stop disabling other interrupts while they run
+- They must run quickly to stop disabling other interrupts while they run.
-- They are unable to make blocking calls
+- They are unable to make blocking calls.
-- They are often time critical
+- They are often time critical.

 {% cite lkd -l 133 %}

-To ensure interrupt handlers run quickly they should be split into a **top half** and a **bottom half**.
+To ensure interrupt handlers run quickly, they should be split into a **top half** and a **bottom half**.
 The top half should run immediately and return quickly, the bottom half can perform non-critical processing at a later time.

 ## Bottom halves

 As much work as possible should be done in the bottom half.
 There are multiple ways to write the bottom half:

-1. Softirqs are a set of statically defined bottom halves that can run simultaneously on any processor {% cite lkd -l 136 %}
+1. Softirqs are a set of statically defined bottom halves that can run simultaneously on any processor.
-2. Tasklets are dynamically created bottom halves built on top of softirqs {% cite lkd -l 136 %}
+2. Tasklets are dynamically created bottom halves built on top of softirqs
 3. Work queues are functions that are run in a kernel worker thread

+{% cite lkd -l 136 %}

 Tasklets are suitable for most bottom halves.
 Softirqs are more performant but more difficult to use because they can run on multiple processors and are statically defined. {% cite lkd -l 136 %}

 ## Softirqs

 Softirqs are rarely used directly: there are only 9 softirqs in the 2.6 kernel.
-But tasklets are built on softirqs, so it's important to understand softirqs before discussing tasklets {% cite lkd -l 137 %}.
+However, tasklets are built on softirqs, so it's important to understand softirqs before discussing tasklets {% cite lkd -l 137 %}.

 Softirqs are statically allocated at compile time.
 You can't dynamically allocate softirqs {% cite lkd -l 137 %}.

-Softirqs are represented with the `softirq_action` structure:
+Softirqs are represented with the `softirq_action` struct:

 ```c
 struct softirq_action